Dana Point

 Then from May to October, the blue whales start to be seen, making whale watching a year-round attraction at Dana Point.
 Read the account of our Dana Point Whale Watching trip, on a sunset cruise.

-Surfer at Dana Point
+Pelicans Watching a Fisherman at Dana Point Harbor

 Doheny State Beach